rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/get-get-scaling-group-state-v1.0-tenantid-groups-groupid-state.rst

    requests successfully, typically due to an unrecoverable error that requires user attention.
 *  *errors*.
 List of objects.
-If ``status=ERROR`` then this field contains list of JSON objects with each object containing a message property that describes the error in human readable format.
+If ``status=ERROR`` then this field contains a list of JSON objects with each object containing a message property that describes the error in human readable format.